ThisisEdgar/Artist-Rating/README.md

 * ✅ Leave comments and star ratings
 * ✅ Admin panel to moderate content
 * ✅ Responsive UI with smooth hover effects
-* ⚠️ Basic testing in place – more tests encouraged
+* ⚠️ Basic testing in place
-* ⚠️ Minimal in-app error feedback (currently console-based)